 Exposure to opioids poses a serious risk to the health and safety of children, pets and anyone who hasn’t been prescribed opioids.

 Getting rid of leftover medications is also important.
-Keeping medications that you no longer need increases the risk that you or other people will take them.
+Keeping medications you no longer need increases the risk that you or other people will take them.
 Most chemists or pharmacies will take your leftover medications.
 Just give them to your pharmacist and ask them to take care of them.

 If you’re unsure whether you should get rid of your opioid medication when you no longer need it, ask your doctor or pharmacist.
 If you have no medical reason to take opioids, it is important that you don’t.
 It’s also important not to give or sell opioids to other people.
 If you do, you’re putting yourself and others at risk of developing dependence or addiction and possibly overdosing.
+You may also be breaking the law.

 People who take opioids for a medical condition can become dependent on (addicted to) them.
 Being dependent means that your body is used to having opioids in your system and needs them to function properly.
 Opioid dependence can be very hard to deal with; the best way to deal with it is with help from a doctor.